Venice for Visitors logo

 Tourism statistics may sound like a dry (and esoteric) topic, but the numbers can be illuminating--and sometimes they can even be useful in planning your trip.

-For example, if you hate crowds, tourism statistics can help you find the months when visitor mobs are at a minimum.
-And if you're wondering how much to budget, knowing what other travelers are spending can make it easier to gauge what a visit will cost.
+For example, if you hate crowds, tourism statistics will help you find the months when visitor mobs are at a minimum.
+And if you're wondering how much to budget, knowing what other travelers are spending should make it easier to gauge what a visit might cost.

 In this article, we'll share highlights of official numbers from the City of Venice's latest Yearbook of Tourism report.
-You can download the full 185-page report via a link at the end of this article.
-(The statistics are from 2023 and were published in 2025.)
+You can download the full 187-page report via a link at the end of this article.
+(The statistics are from 2024 and were published in late 2025.)

 How many visitors come to Venice: